Kunstmaan/KunstmaanBundlesCMS/UPGRADE-5.8.md

 kunstmaan_admin:
     authentication:
         enable_new_authentication: true
-  #Only necessary when you have overriden the default Kunstmaan CMS User object as when you enable the enable_new_cms_authentication option we do not longer rely on the fos_user userclass parameter.
+        #Only necessary when you have overriden the default Kunstmaan CMS User object as when you enable the enable_new_authentication option we do not longer rely on the fos_user userclass parameter.
-  admin_user_class: App\Entity\User
+        user_class: App\Entity\User
   ```
 If you enable our custom login implementation you will also have to update your security.yaml to use our new routes.
 Upon changing these 2 things you are now not using anything from the FosUserBundle anymore.